A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Demanding to hear "Good Job".

 Adhering to a world-view that worships the ownership of a super yacht.
 Just do crime and stop wasting everyone's time.
-Aside from tech-bros, the majority of super yacht owners didn't do anything too interesting in their careers, aside from extracting wealth from the earth's minerals, sketchy business deals, poor people, or straight-up crime.
+Aside from tech-bros, the majority of super yacht owners didn't do anything too interesting in their careers, aside from extracting wealth from the earth's minerals, sketchy business deals, exploiting poor people, being annointed by a corrupt politician to distribute a required public resource, or simply doing crime.
 Have loftier goals.

 Adhering to a world-view in which you believe you will become a famous footballer.
 Statistically improbable.